vendia/blog/posts/2022-10-12-fintech-innovation-mortgage-servicing.md

 For years, many have held that [the promise of blockchain](https://www.vendia.net/blog/private-public-blockchain-and-cloud) will solve all data sharing challenges.
 But public blockchains fall woefully short of this promise.
 While blockchain has undergone a notable hype cycle, when it comes to enterprise experimentation, public blockchain pilots have been one of the most failed technology pilots.
 In particular, the solutions have fallen short in dealing with sensitive and regulated loan data in the complex and highly transactional multi-party ecosystem that is housing finance.

-At Vendia, we have built a “blockchain for business” which addresses traditional blockchain shortfalls and excels beyond other solutions.
-Our platform, [Vendia Share](https://vendia.net/product), delivers an enterprise-grade, private, permissioned, next-gen blockchain suited for the housing finance ecosystem.
+At Vendia, we have built a business blockchain which addresses traditional blockchain shortfalls and excels beyond other solutions.
+Our platform, [Vendia Share](https://vendia.net/product), delivers an enterprise-grade, private, permissioned, business blockchain suited for the housing finance ecosystem.
 [Our platform](https://www.vendia.net/blockchain) combines the decentralization and trust of blockchains with the scale of public clouds, all wrapped in the compliance and security features required by the industry.
 Furthermore, Vendia was engineered for rapid adoption irrespective of an organization’s technical maturity: